Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/Resources/doc/SearchBundle.md

 ## Searching

+In case you are using the [KunstmaanNodeBundle](https://github.com/Kunstmaan/KunstmaanNodeBundle), you can use the [KunstmaanNodeSearchBundle](https://github.com/Kunstmaan/KunstmaanNodeSearchBundle) which offers you an implementation of this SearchBundle to search your pages.
+It contains a ready made SearchPage to start with.

 ### Standard

 By default the search method accepts a string which will be searched for in the 'title' and 'content' fields in the index.